Code-Institute-Submissions/outerzone/README.md

 Users visit the website because they want:
 * to find out more about the label and their artists.
 * to buy a record or other merchandise.
-* to review a record they recently bought.
-* a way to connect with an online electronic music community.
-* details on upcoming gigs.
+* details on upcoming events.

 ### User Stories
-1. As a new visitor, I want to find out more about Outer Zone and their artists.
+1. As a new visitor, I want an introduction to the Outer Zone label and their artists.
-2. As a new visitor, I want to browse Outer Zone's releases and merchandise.
+2. As a new visitor, I want to browse Outer Zone's releases.
-3. As a new visitor, I want to register an account so I can connect with others in the Outer Zone forum.
+3. As a user of the site, I want to sample the artists' music before I decide to buy.
-4. As a registered user, I want to purchase a record and other merchandise.
+4. As a user of the site, I want to know about artists' upcoming events.
-5. As a registered user, I want to update my account details, payment details and avatar.
+5. As a user of the site, I want to purchase records.
+6. As a user of the site, I want to register for an account.
-6. As a registered user, I want to get involved in discussion on the online forum.
+7. As a registered user, I want to save my delivery details for future purchases.
-7. As a registered user, I want to edit and delete my posts.
+8. As a registered user, I want to update my delivery details.
-8. As a registered user, I want to rate and review my purchases.
+9. As a registered user, I want to see a record of my previous purchases.
-9. As someone within the electronic music industry, I want to understand more about Outer Zone and the types of sets their artists play.
+10. As someone within the electronic music industry, I want to understand more about Outer Zone and the types of sets their artists play.
-10. As someone within the electronic music industry, I want to contact Outer Zone in order to work with them.
+11. As someone within the electronic music industry, I want to contact Outer Zone in order to work with them.
+12. As admin for the site, I want to be able to add products to the site.
-11. As admin for the site, I want to be able to moderate the forum and delete posts, where necessary.
+13. As admin for the site, I want to be able to edit and delete products on the site.
+14. As admin for the site, I want to be able to add artists to the site.
-12. As admin for the site, I want to be able to view all user accounts and their purchases.
+15. As admin for the site, I want to be able to edit and delete artist details on the site.

 ### Wireframes
 ---